AliNikkhah2001/alinikkhah2001.github.io/index.md

       detail: "Agentic ML · Clinical AI · Multimodal RAG"
     - label: "Contact"
       detail: "+98 991 296 3951"
-focus: >-
+focus: |-
-  I am an applied machine learning researcher and engineer who pairs rigorous research with platform thinking.
-My mandate covers the full lifecycle—architecting Kubernetes-native ML platforms, curating multilingual datasets, designing evaluation harnesses, and leading teams that bridge policy, infrastructure, and product needs.
+  I am an applied machine learning researcher and engineer who is endlessly enthusiastic about multimodal AI, affective computing, and autonomous evaluation systems.
+My work blends rigorous research with production-grade engineering so ideas move quickly from controlled studies into platforms serving clinicians, linguists, and marketplace operators.

+  I am actively seeking master's or PhD positions in these domains and I'm always open to research collaborations or co-authored publications that push the boundaries of speech, vision-language, and agentic ML systems.
 capabilities:
   - title: "Top Skills"
     items: